Vampire: The Eternal Struggle: Distinct nature

 V:TES is a game of negotiation, skill, and deck-building.
 What sets V:TES apart from most other collectible card games is the strong group play element.
 In general a player will concentrate on the player to his immediate left, his prey, and a player who succeeds in ousting his prey receives a strong boost by gaining 6 additional pool.
 This boost of resources might possibly enable him to eventually "sweep the table" (gaining momentum with every kill) and oust every other player.
 Thus there is a tendency for players to help weaker ones to frustrate the stronger players' dominance.
 This ensures that most players stay in the game longer, instead of the playing field being reduced quickly to those with the best cards and the greatest skill.

 These conditions create a game where players are almost always interacting with the other players for both short- and long-term goals instead of simply waiting for their turns.
 Deals and alliances, both for a moment or for the whole game, can play a big role.
 A type of card called "political action" cards are designed with this in mind.
 When a player plays one, a referendum is called in which each player can cast votes, either by using votes granted from cards in play (typically from vampires with a "title" such as a Prince or Bishop) or by playing cards from hand, and the results of the referendum can affect all the players - though which players benefit and which players get hurt are all up to how the votes are cast.

 Sets and expansions

-White Wolf releases V:TES cards in base sets, expansion sets, and mini-expansion sets.
+White Wolf released V:TES cards in base sets, expansion sets, and mini-expansion sets.
 The main difference between these are the size of the set and the number of reprints.

+Black Chantry Productions does not sell randomised products such as booster packs, instead expanding the game with fixed sets of cards, consisting of both waves of preconstructed decks and themed collections and bundles.

+The White Wolf sets break down as follows: